Open-Coding-Society/GameHub/index.md

     Move your character around with WASD to enter different worlds, minigames, and experiences on this map.<br>
     Click Game Hub in the top left to go back to this page.
   </div>
-Author: Lars, Zach & Aarush
+Author: Zach, Ian, Aarush, Lars
 ---

 <style>